Advocating the Work of Baltic Artists and Topics That Push The Boundaries Of What Art Can Talk About

 My guilty pleasure are books by Elena Ferrante, all of them.
 It is a pseudonym, nobody knows who is this person.
 Everybody has read “My Brilliant Friend”, but now I am reading “The Lying Life of Adults”.

 Marseille-themed literature.
-I read Paul McKay’s “Romance in Marseille”.
+I read Claude McKay’s “Romance in Marseille”.
 It was written in the 1920s but published only recently.
 It is about this very avant-garde outcast living in Le Vieux Port, in Marseille.
 It was published only decades later because it was considered too queer, which it isn’t directly, but it has the whole aura of it, with some tension that was probably not accepted at the time.
 I also read, “Afropean” by Johny Pitts, an English writer from mixed heritage.
 In this book, he is travelling through major European cities to see how diasporas from African countries live.
 When he comes to Marseille, he’s completely enthralled.

 For me, collaborating is more interesting, I feel much more alive bouncing and sharing ideas.
 Even if you work alone as a curator, you are still collaborating, you are collaborating with an artist.
 Collaborating with other curators also has its challenges, because at some point you might disagree very strongly about the structure of the show, some changes happening, or on how to react to situations, ethics, including the pandemic.
 It brings some emotional pressure, buffering someone’s else’s reactions or creating one yourself.
 It is not always smooth, but it’s more interesting.
 In this case, we are three curators, so it’s good because two can always agree over one.